 What is a faux queso?

 Sometimes when you love to eat and cook, something magical can happen in the kitchen.
 Impromptu and divine.

 While Brett and I were making King Ranch Chicken Casserole and waiting for it to bake, we snacked on the extra corn tortilla scraps and used them to wipe up some of the leftover sauce in the Dutch oven.

 And he said “this totally tastes like queso!”
+And it actually did!

 His love of comfort food and ideas have propelled many of our efforts in the kitchen to recreate our favorite comfort foods while we deal with my dietary restrictions.

 So I cut back the recipe and made a few adjustments to make way less of it and so much easier to prep.
 It is a pretty small portion of queso but perfect for two.
 So good.
 So yum.

 Next game night or party I throw – this will be on the table.

 And I’m not telling anyone (unless they have dietary restrictions and allergies because that is absolutely not okay because dietary restrictions can be life-threatening) that it isn’t real queso.
 I’m so curious to see the reaction!

 How will you do it?